uralerkut/M157_LAB/README.md

 ```
 Then reboot.

-In case you've heard that overclocking your computer is possible then there also must be a possible way too get the best performance out of the Pi.
+In case you have heard that overclocking your computer is possible then there also must be a possible way to get the best performance out of the Pi.

 Try to find a way too make your Pi faster and enhance your gaming experience as well as the general performance of your Raspberry Pi.